 How could early church practice enrich your Lord’s Supper observances?
-Consider making the Agapé an integral part of it.
-The first century church celebrated the Lord’s Supper in conjunction with the Love Feast.
-This holy meal was a wonderful time of edification through fellowship and a vivid reminder of Jesus’ promise to come back and eat it again with us.
+Consider making a weekly Agapé meal an integral part of it.
+The first-century church celebrated the Lord’s Supper weekly in conjunction with the Love Feast.
+This holy meal was a wonderful time of both unification and fellowship.
+It was also a vivid reminder of Jesus’ promise to come back and eat it again with us.

-The elements in communion look back to Jesus’ death on the cross to pay for sin.
+The elements of communion look back to Jesus’ death on the cross to pay for sin.
 The Agapé adds a forward look.
 When celebrated as a feast in a joyful wedding atmosphere, the Lord’s Supper typifies the wedding supper of the Lamb.
 It is a regular reminder of Jesus’ promise to return and eat it with us.
 A major benefit of celebrating the Lord’s Supper as a holy banquet is the fellowship and encouragement experienced by each member of Christ’s body.
-This relaxed unhurried fellowship meal with God’s family is a significant means of edifying the Church, building community and cementing ties of love.
+This relaxed, unhurried fellowship meal with God’s family is a significant means of edifying the Church, building community, cementing ties of love, and supernaturally creating unity.

 The setting of the first Lord’s Supper was the Passover Feast.
 Jesus and His disciples reclined around a table abundant with food (Ex 12, De 16).
 During the course of the meal (“while they were eating,” Mt 26:26), Jesus took a loaf and compared it to his body.
 Then, “after the supper” (Lk 22:20), He took the cup and compared it to his blood, soon to be poured out for sin.
 Timing is everything.
 The bread and wine of the Lord’s Supper were introduced in the context of an actual meal.
 As with Passover, the Twelve would have understood the bread and wine of the Lord’s Supper to also be part of an actual meal.
 The Greek for “supper”, deipnon, means dinner or banquet, the main meal toward evening.
 It arguably never refers to anything less than a full meal.
 That the authors of the New Testament chose deipnon to refer to the Lord’s “Supper” suggests they understood it to be a full meal.

-At the Last Supper, Jesus promised the disciples they would be eating and drinking in the coming kingdom: “I confer on you a kingdom . . . so that you may eat and drink at my table in my kingdom” (Lk 22:29-30).
+At the Last Supper, Jesus said, “I confer on you a kingdom . . . so that you may eat and drink at my table in my kingdom” (Lk 22:29-30).
 Why eschatological eating?
-First century Jews thought of heaven as a time of feasting at Messiah’s table.
+First-century Jews thought of heaven as a time of feasting at Messiah’s table.
 For instance, a Jewish leader once said to Jesus, “Blessed is everyone who will eat bread in the kingdom of God!”
 (Lk 14:15).
 Jesus Himself spoke of those who will “take their places at the feast with Abraham, Isaac and Jacob in the kingdom of heaven” (Mt 8:11).

 The early church observed the Lord’s Supper as a true meal along with the bread and cup.
 It is important to appreciate why the Lord’s Supper was originally an actual meal.
 It is a picture and foretaste of what we will be doing when Jesus returns to eat it again with us.
 What better way to typify the marriage banquet of the Lamb than with a meal manifesting all of the excitement, fellowship, and love that the heavenly banquet will have?